top of page

 2. Infection

-A parasitic, fungal, bacterial or viral infection can all cause you to feel sick after you eat food.
+A parasitic, fungal, bacterial, or viral infection can all cause you to feel sick after you eat.

-One of the most common types of infections that produce symptoms after eating is small intestinal bacterial overgrowth or SIBO.
+One of the most common types of infections that produce symptoms after eating is small intestinal bacterial overgrowth (SIBO) - the primary symptoms of which include abdominal bloating and diarrhea.

-This happens when, due to things like antibiotic use, poor diet or food poisoning, undesirable bacteria overrun the small intestine.
+SIBO can be caused by antibiotic use, poor diet, or food poisoning, which can allow undesirable bacteria to overrun the small intestine.

 In the case of a parasitic infection, the eggs and larvae can become lodged in your liver and digestive organs, causing symptoms every time you eat.

-Many times these types of infection do not have the 'classic' signs of infection like fever and chills.
-Underlying infections can last for months or years when left untreated.
+Often, these types of underlying infections do not have the classic signs of infection (like fever and chills) but can have significant symptoms and can last for months or years when left untreated.

 Lesser-Known Symptoms Of Infection